surajrampure/imt-decal.github.io/index.md

 layout: default
 ---

 This page will be updated with the latest information once the course is approved.
-Feel free to email `imt.decal@gmail.com` with any questions!
+Feel free to email `imt-decal@berkeley.edu` with any questions!

 ## Introduction to Mathematical Thinking